 [For more details, please refer to web syllabi.]

-Since Compulsory Courses are very important, the registration for these courses are mandatory.
+Since strongly recommended courses are very important, the registration for these courses are mandatory.
 However, unlike "required courses", getting a passing grade is not a requirement for successful graduation.
-(The courses with a △ indicated on the right side of the course name are considered as "compulsory courses".
+(The courses with a △ indicated on the right side of the course name are considered as "strongly recommended courses".

 These courses are intended to provide students with the necessary knowledge and skills to solve specific public policy problems.